rabbitmq/rabbitmq-website/site/classic-queues.md

 ## <a id="overview" class="anchor" href="#overview">What is a Classic Queue</a>

-A product-name; classic queue (the original queue type) is a versatile queue type suitable for use cases where data safety is not a priority because the data stored in classic queues is not replicated.
+A RabbitMQ classic queue (the original queue type) is a versatile queue type suitable for use cases where data safety is not a priority because the data stored in classic queues is not replicated.
 Classic queues uses the **non-replicated** FIFO queue implementation.

 If data safety is a priority, the recommendation is to use [quorum queues](./quorum-queues.html) and [streams](./streams.html) instead of classic queues.